alephium/docs/docs/dapps/public-services.md

 ### Via Twitter

-To receive testnet-v16 tokens, simply tweet `#alephium` followed by your wallet address (the one you use on testnet).
+To receive testnet tokens, simply tweet `#alephium` followed by your wallet address (the one you use on testnet).

 ```
 #alephium 1H1GPLkoMGVUfxQcJgtjWTrKV1KJCQooEV5WxPMhP4Zjy